Tri-bimaximal-Cabibbo Mixing: Flavour violations in the charged lepton sector: Conclusion

 \section{Conclusion}

-TBC mixing ansatz gives a possible venue for NP that could contribute towards charged LFV.
-This scenario also brings back the thought to be dead, but theoretically well-motivated, Tri-bimaximal mixing in the neutrino sector.
-In this paper, we investigate the LFV induced by TBC mixing due to mixing in charged lepton sector in the context of various lepton flavour violating decays like $\mu \to eee$, $\pi^0 \to \mu e$, $K_L \to \mu e$ and $\mu N \to e N$.
-A model-independent analysis using the effective field theory operators revealed that if we assume TBC mixing to be the only source of LFV then it can be ruled out by current limits on lepton flavour violating decays $K_{L} \rightarrow \mu^{+} e^{-}$ and $\pi^{0} \rightarrow e^{+}\mu^{-}$.
+Tri-bimaximal-Cabibbo mixing ansatz is a possible venue for new physics that can contribute towards charged lepton flavour violation.
+Importantly, this ansatz brings back the thought to be dead, but theoretically well-motivated, Tri-bimaximal mixing in the neutrino sector.
+In this paper, we investigate the LFV in charged lepton sector induced by TBC mixing in the context of various lepton flavour violating decays like $\mu \to eee$, $\mu \rightarrow e \gamma$, $\pi^0 \to \mu e$, $K_L \to \mu e$ and $\mu N \to e N$.
+A model-independent analysis using the effective field theory operators revealed that if we assume TBC mixing to be the only source of LFV in charged lepton sector then it can be ruled out by current limits on lepton flavour violating decays $K_{L} \rightarrow \mu^{+} e^{-}$, $\pi^{0} \rightarrow e^{+}\mu^{-}$ and $\mu \rightarrow e \gamma$.

-Whereas, as we discuss, a natural symmetry like the MFV hypothesis can protect TBC mixing from these lepton flavour violating decays, rendering the NP available at LHC.
-Moreover, the neutrino mixing matrix can still be Tri-bimaximal.
-In Table \ref{tab:MFContentSUM} and \ref{tab:EFContentSUM} we summarise the limit on $\Lambda_{LFV}$ for both the minimal field content and extended field content scenario in the lepton sector.
-We find that the extended field content scenario is constrained strongly compared to the minimal field content scenario.
-This is expected since $\Delta$ is proportional to $m_{\nu}$ in extended field scenarios whereas in minimal field scenario it is proportional to $m^{2}_{\nu}$.
-The strongest constrain on $\Lambda_{LFV}$ comes from BR$(\mu Ti\rightarrow e Ti)$.
-Assuming $\mathcal{O}(1)$ couplings in the quark sector, this process bounds the cut-off scale to be $\Lambda_{LFV} \gtrsim 26$ TeV.
-Instead, if we assume a slightly lower coupling of NP in the quark sector, this limit could be relaxed to $\Lambda_{LFV} \gtrsim 2$ TeV.
+Whereas, the MFV hypothesis protects the TBC mixing ansatz from these lepton flavour violating decays, naturally, making the NP available at LHC.
+We introduce MFV only in lepton sector and show that this suppresses the large flavour violations induced by the Cabibbo mixing in the first two generations of the charged leptons.
+In the MFV hypothesis, we have considered two scenarios.
+One with the minimal field content and the other including right-handed neutrinos namely, the extended field content.
+In the extended field content scenario, instead of introducing spurions, we have assumed the right-handed Majorana mass terms to be diagonal.
+With this, we have derived the limits on $\Lambda_{LFV}$ for both minimal and extended scenarios.
+In Table \ref{tab:MFContentSUM} and \ref{tab:EFContentSUM} we summarise the limit on $\Lambda_{LFV}$.
+The strongest constrain on $\Lambda_{LFV}$ arises from BR$(\mu Ti\rightarrow e Ti)$ and $\mu \to e \gamma$.
+Assuming $\mathcal{O}(1)$ couplings in the quark sector, this process bounds the cut-off scale to be $\Lambda_{LFV} \gtrsim 10$ TeV in the minimal content scenario.
+Instead, if we assume a slightly lower coupling of NP in the quark sector, this limit could be relaxed to $\Lambda_{LFV} \gtrsim 4$ TeV.
+On the other hand, we find that the constraints in extended field content scenario are much stronger than the minimal field content scenario.
+The limit on $\Lambda_{LFV}$ is now $> 75$ TeV for $\mathcal{O}(1)$ coupling in the quark sector, while it relaxes to $31$ TeV on assuming more natural values of the couplings.
+This is expected since $\Delta$, given in Table. \ref{tab:2}, is proportional to $m_{\nu}$ in extended field scenarios whereas in minimal field scenario it is proportional to $m^{2}_{\nu}$.
+We also note that scalar operators are further suppressed compared to vector operators due to the presence of an additional charged lepton Yukawa coupling.